Chapter 6: In the Wilds by the Xap'yu

 A wry smile thinned Rraos’ lips.
 “Sure, sure.”

 “You know,” Rraos was saying, “most people like us – the Heir Candidates, I mean – don’t ever get a chance like this.
-We know a lot, but don’t get the chance to come and visit the sites ourselves.
+I know I probably mentioned it before, but I cannot help saying it again.
+You see, we know a lot, but never get the chance to come and visit the sites ourselves.
 Not with any authority.”

 “So is our journey now like a coming-of-age ceremony?”
 Jyevodirr interjected.

 Rraos smiled wryly again.
-“If that’s how things worked, wouldn’t I be a little too old for that?”
+“If that was how things worked, would I not be a little too old for that?”

 Jyevodirr’s answer was intentionally cheeky.
 “Wouldn’t that be because you were busy fleecing people and ignoring your responsibility?”

 Rraos swung his fist, though it was so lazy it didn’t cross more than half the distance to the younger youth.
-Jyevodirr laughed and skipped away, not waiting for Rraos to explain that this journey was a privilege offered only to a Heir Candidate who had been selected to be the next Head.
+Jyevodirr laughed and skipped away, not waiting for Rraos to explain anything.
 Jyevodirr believed he hadn’t the luxury for more conversation.
 After all, R’vag was walking back towards them, and the boulder-headed youth irritatingly loved poking sleeping things awake.
 This tendency had landed the two old friends into enough trouble during their childhood for Jyevodirr to know when to walk away.

-By the time R’vag was by Rraos’ side, and the inevitable bickering he expected to hear also began, he had already walked a fair few shortsteps away.
-The noise of the row was muffled by the distance, but it still doubled his enjoyment.
+His head-start indeed did do him good, as by the time R’vag reached Rraos and the inevitable bickering began, he had already walked a fair few shortsteps[2] away.
+The noise of the row was muffled by the distance, and hearing it from afar doubled his enjoyment.

 What a strange new pair of friends those two were!

-Jyevodirr could hardly believe it when R’vag was even whining one day alongside Rraos about having to travel by a common-capacity carriage.
-What had only days ago been the norm suddenly became something for R’vag to complain about!
+Jyevodirr could hardly believe it when R’vag was one day whining alongside Rraos about having to travel by a common-capacity carriage.
+What had only days ago been the norm had suddenly become something for R’vag to complain about.

 But R’vag and Rraos did not stop there.
 The month turned into the next, and nearly ten days were spent in crazed opulence.
 The money crazed duo did not stop.
 Only then had Jyevodirr let anger guide him.